supercollider/supercollider/README.md

 [SuperCollider](https://supercollider.github.io/) [![Build Status](https://github.com/supercollider/supercollider/actions/workflows/actions.yml/badge.svg?branch=develop)](https://github.com/supercollider/supercollider/actions/workflows/actions.yml)
 =========================

-**SuperCollider** is a platform for audio synthesis and algorithmic composition, widely used by musicians, artists, and researchers working with sound.
-It consists of:
+**SuperCollider** is a comprehensive platform for audio synthesis and algorithmic composition, used by musicians, artists, and researchers working with sound.
+It comprises:

-- **scsynth**, a real-time audio server equipped with hundreds of unit generators ("UGens") for audio analysis, synthesis, and processing.
+- **scsynth**, a real-time audio server featuring numerous unit generators ("UGens") for audio analysis, synthesis, and processing.
-- **supernova**, an alternative server to scsynth that supports parallel DSP on multi-core processors.
+- **supernova**, an alternative server to scsynth, designed to support parallel DSP on multi-core processors.
-- **sclang**, an interpreted programming language designed to control the servers.
+- **sclang**, an interpreted programming language tailored to control the servers.
-- **scide**, an integrated development environment (IDE) for sclang, featuring an integrated help system.
+- **scide**, an integrated development environment (IDE) for sclang, which includes a built-in help system.

-sclang includes its own package manager, called Quarks, while both scsynth and supernova support third-party plugins through C and C++ APIs.
+sclang also includes a package manager called Quarks, while both scsynth and supernova support third-party plugins via C and C++ APIs.

-SuperCollider is developed in C++17 and utilizes several third-party libraries, including Qt and Boost.
+SuperCollider is developed using C++17 and relies on several third-party libraries, including Qt and Boost.
 It is compatible with Windows, macOS, various Linux and BSD distributions, Raspberry Pi, and BeagleBone Black.

 Install
 -------

-macOS and Windows builds for stable releases are provided at our [downloads page][downloads page].
-See the [macOS README](README_MACOS.md) and [Windows README](README_WINDOWS.md) for instructions on usage, and how to build SC yourself.
+For stable releases, macOS and Windows builds are available on our [downloads page][downloads page].
+Please refer to the [macOS README](README_MACOS.md) and [Windows README](README_WINDOWS.md) for installation and build instructions.

-To get the latest stable version, Linux users will need to build SuperCollider themselves.
-See the [Linux README](README_LINUX.md) for instructions.
+Linux users can build SuperCollider from source to obtain the latest stable version.
+Detailed instructions are provided in the [Linux README](README_LINUX.md).

-See the [Raspberry Pi](README_RASPBERRY_PI.md) and [BeagleBone Black](README_BEAGLEBONE_BLACK.md) READMEs for instructions on building on those platforms.
+Instructions for building SuperCollider on Raspberry Pi and BeagleBone Black can be found in the [Raspberry Pi](README_RASPBERRY_PI.md) and [BeagleBone Black](README_BEAGLEBONE_BLACK.md) READMEs, respectively.

 [downloads page]: https://supercollider.github.io/downloads

-### Platform support
+### Platform Support

-SuperCollider is tested with:
+SuperCollider is tested on:
-- Windows 10 (32- and 64-bit) and MSVC 2019
+- Windows 10 (32- and 64-bit) with MSVC 2019
-- macOS 12 and Xcode 13.4.1
+- macOS 12 with Xcode 13.4.1
-- Ubuntu 22.04 and gcc 12
+- Ubuntu 22.04 with gcc 12

-SuperCollider is known to support these platforms:
+SuperCollider is known to support the following platforms:
 - Windows Vista, 7, 8, 10, 11
 - macOS 10.14-12.x
 - Ubuntu 18.04-22.04

-We also provide a legacy macOS binary for macOS 10.11 and above using Qt 5.9.
+A legacy macOS binary is available for macOS 10.11 and later, using Qt 5.9.

-SuperCollider has guaranteed support for:
+Supported platforms with guaranteed compatibility include:
 - Windows 10, 11
 - MSVC 2017, 2019
 - macOS 11, 12